abdellani/final-project/README.md

 - Authenticated User
   - User can add friend
-  - User can unfriend user
+  - User can unfriend a friend
-  - User can accept frendship request
+  - User can accept friendship request
   - User can decline friendship request
   - User gets notifiation about friendship requrest
   - User can see if request is pending